 Essentially what happens is the stove heats the water in the bottom chamber, pushing it up into the grounds basket.
 The water then falls back through the collecting chamber and circulates.

 The disadvantage of a Moka pot is that it is fickle, so you need to be careful with how you brew coffee.
 For example, be extremely careful that you don’t grind your beans too fine; otherwise, the water might not get through the spout.
-Also, as stated before, the potential to burn Moka pot coffee with an extended brewing time.
+Also, it’s easy to burn Moka pot coffee with an extended brewing time.
 On the plus side, Moka pots are easy to clean and fun to use.
+They are a great way to brew coffee in small homes and for travel in RVs, campers, or on wood stoves.

 - Difficulty: 1/5 (very easy)